itspriddle/josh.fail/_posts/2022-06-16-somehow-i-manage-everyone-wants-to-sell-you-something.md

 Everyone acknowledges how busy I must be (of course, not so busy I can't find 30 mins to hear their pitches).
 Most of them know that I have some buying power in my company, but also have no clue what decisions my team and I are actually making for the company.
+At least half of them have no clue what it is I, you know, do here.
 But, most of all, they are all persistent and annoying.

 I suppose if 99 people say no and 1 says yes, that's still a sale, though.